rmp15/PRISM-grids-into-FIPS-ZIP-censustract-USA/README.md

-PRISM temperature, precipitation, wet bulb global tempearture (WBGT) weather variable grids (from https://prism.oregonstate.edu/recent/) that have been converted to political entities (county FIPS and ZIP Codes) for use in:
+PRISM temperature, precipitation, wet bulb global tempearture (WBGT) weather variable grids (from https://prism.oregonstate.edu/recent/) that have been converted to political entities (county FIPS and ZIP (ZCTA) Codes) for use in several papers.

-Parks, R.M., Anderson, G.B., Nethery, R.C. et al. Tropical cyclone exposure is associated with increased hospitalization rates in older adults.
-Nat Commun 12, 1545 (2021). https://doi.org/10.1038/s41467-021-21777-1

-Elser H, Parks RM, Moghavem N, Kiang MV, Bozinov N, Henderson VW, Rehkopf DH, Casey JA.
-(2021).
-Anomalously warm weather and acute care visits in patients with multiple sclerosis: A retrospective study of privately insured individuals in the US, PLoS Medicine https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1003580

-Other papers to be posted here very soon once published.

 Currently in RDS from R but will convert to csv.
 In Python easy to load RDS files (https://stackoverflow.com/questions/40996175/loading-a-rds-file-in-pandas).